emalyvatne/emalyvatne.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!!
 My name is Emaly Vatne and I am a first-year PhD student in kinesiology and statistical data analysis at Ohio State.
 I also work for the Human Performance Collaborative and Department of Athletics in sport science.
 Before all of this, I played 5 seasons on the varsity women's soccer team at Ohio State.
 I started this site to track my progress and projects over the next few years and to share what I learn along the way.

-Go bucks!
+Go bucks!!!